1. Not ready to register yet?

 3. Apply for financial aid and scholarships

 If you are a first-time, full-time student, you will need to have your final high school transcript or GED certification sent to the Office of Admissions and Records.

 5. Send your SAT or ACT scores

 Students are not required to submit ACT scores to Highland, however, ACT scores will help us design the best class schedule for you.

 6. Take a placement test

 The next step is to take a placement test.
 Testing is done at high schools throughout the Highland district.
 To find out if we are testing at your high school, ask your guidance counselor or contact us at email@example.com.
 Testing is also provided on campus for all applicants.
-Click on our placement testing schedule for more information.
-You may also download a sample placement test to prepare for the test.
+Click on our page for more information.
+You may also visit our Sample Placement Page to prepare for the test.

 7. See an advisor

 Our professional advising staff will help you create the right schedule of classes so that you will transfer painlessly or complete your degree on time.
 Our placement test is intended to help you enroll in classes that aren’t too easy or too difficult for you.
 Your advisor will help you interpret the results.
 See the advisor during a visit in your high school or make an appointment by calling (815) 599-3573 or Email firstname.lastname@example.org.
 See our Ask an Advisor chat for FAQs.

 Starting with the spring 2004 semester, students will be able to register online.
 If you are a first time student, you’ll need to follow steps 1 – 3 in order to get your personal identification number (PIN) that will make online registration possible.
 See online registration instructions on our web site.
 Of course, you can always register in the Office of Admissions and Records or by seeing an advisor in your high school.